nextcloud/documentation/admin_manual/installation/php_72_installation.rst

 Then restart Apache::

- service httpd restart
+ systemctl restart httpd.service

 Verify with ``phpinfo`` that your Apache server is using PHP 7.2 and loading the correct modules; see :ref:`label-phpinfo` to learn how to use ``phpinfo``.

-If there is no requirement for php 5.4, you can remove it:
+If there is no requirement for your old PHP installation, you can remove it:

  yum remove php*
  rm /etc/httpd/conf.modules.d/10-php54.off /etc/httpd/conf.d/php54.off